Online Learning with Concord Christian School

 **Important** - Only one account can be logged in at a time to access Classroom.
 If you have issues saying the student doesn’t have permissions, log out of all accounts in the browser, close the browser, then reopen and try logging in again with one CCS account.

 TOO MANY EMAILS - If your student is getting too many Classroom notification emails in their CCS email inbox, there is a way to stop the notification emails.
-Since we are now checking our Google Classrooms every morning for assignments while we are online learning, there is no reason to need those notifications at this time.
-Here are the steps you should follow:
+Here are the steps you should follow if you want to turn some of the notifications off:

 - Open Google Classroom while logged in with the CCS Google Account.